graelo/pumas/README.md

 - per-cluster CPU utilization
 - per-core CPU utilization
-- RAM & Swap usage & size
+- RAM & Swap usage & size (fallback)

 `powermetrics` is used to measure the following: